lorefnon/InGenR/README.md

 ## Caveats

-- To be safe ensure that your files are checked in before running the generator.
+- To be safe, ensure that your files are checked in before running the generator.
 While InGenR is in beta, we don't recommend running it in pre-commit hooks or as a part of automated pipelines.

   Please [report](https://github.com/lorefnon/InGenR/issues) any bugs or unexpected behavior that you encounter.